History of FC Basel (1965–2000): Seventy-third, player-manager

 Fourteen teams contested the 1965–66 Nationalliga A. Basel finished the season in sixth position with 27 points.
 They ended the championship with ten wins, seven draws and nine defeats in their 26 matches.
-In the Swiss Cup Basel started in the round of 32 on 7 November 1965, with a home win against Biel-Bienne.
-In the next round they played at home against Luzern with a 3–1 win.
-In the next round they were drawn away in the Wankdorf Stadium, Bern, against Young Boys.
+In the Swiss Cup, Basel started in the round of 32 on 7 November 1965, with a home win against Biel-Bienne.
+In the next round, they defeated Luzern 3–1 at home.
+In the quarter-final, they were drawn away at the Wankdorf Stadium in Bern against Young Boys.
 This ended in a 2–1 victory.
 In the semi-final they were drawn at home against Servette but were defeated 1–3.
 Zürich won the final and completed the double.

-In the 1965–66 Inter-Cities Fairs Cup Basel were drawn against Spanish team Valencia, but were beaten twice.
-In the Cup of the Alps Basel were drawn in the same group as Catania, S.S.C.
+In the 1965–66 Inter-Cities Fairs Cup, Basel were drawn against Spanish team Valencia but lost both matches.
+In the Cup of the Alps, Basel were drawn in the same group as Catania, S.S.C.
 Napoli, Juventus and Spal Ferrara.
-All four games ended in a defeat.
+Basel lost all four games.